bluekvirus/Stage.js/implementation/HOWTO.md

 Introduction
 ------------
-The framework is made on top of **Backbone.Marionette** and **Bootstrap**.
+This lightweight framework is made on top of **Backbone.Marionette** and **Bootstrap**.
 The goal is to maximize developer efficiency by introducing an intuitive workflow on top of a solid application structure.
 You will be focusing on user interaction building without distraction.
 Theming and deployment are also a breeze through our tools.

 To flatten and lower the initial learning curve of adaptation, we restrict ourselves to only the following APIs: